You are responsible for knowing all the CLI commands in this lab.

 ps - Report a snapshot of current processes

-top - Display Linux processes and how much memory or CPU they are using.
+top - (Mac/Linux only) Display processes and how much memory or CPU they are using.
 Similar to the Activity Monitor on Mac and the Task Manager on Windows.
 Hit q to exit.

 Use the keyboard combo Control+C to kill/quit the current process.